kubernetes/website/docs/getting-started-guides/kubeadm.md

 ## Prerequisites

-1. One or more machines running Ubuntu 16.04 or CentOS 7
+1. One or more machines running Ubuntu 16.04, CentOS 7 or HypriotOS
 1. 1GB or more of RAM per machine (any less will leave little room for your apps)
 1. Full network connectivity between all machines in the cluster (public or private network is fine)